Teodoro Kalaw: Political career

 In 1909, Kalaw was elected the youngest member of the Philippine Assembly at age 25, representing Batangas's 3rd district.
 During his term, he sponsored bills supporting internal migration and agricultural development and maintenance of public schools through municipal taxation.

 At the end of his term in 1913, he was appointed secretary to the Philippine Assembly.
-In 1916, he was appointed the first director of the National Library, earning him the moniker "Father of the Philippine Library System".
+In 1916, he was appointed the first director of the National Library and served until 1920, earning the moniker "Father of the Philippine Library System".
 He would serve as its director once more from 1929 to 1939.

 In 1920, he was appointed Interior Secretary.
 His term as secretary was cut short on December 21, 1922, when Senate President Manuel L. Quezon appointed him as executive secretary and chief adviser of the Commission on Independence.

 Memberships

 Kalaw became a Mason in 1907, then later became a grand master at age 31 in 1928.
 On June 15, 1932, he was made a 33° Mason in the Scottish Rite of Masonry.
 He became Grand Master of the Grand Lodge of the Philippines from 1928 to 1929.

 Kalaw was a member of the Academy of Political Science, American Social and Political Science; Sociedad Americana de Derecho Internacional; Real Academia Hispano Americano de Ciencias y Artes, of whose Philippine Section he became president in 1925; Associacion Hispano-Filipina, and the Philippine Library Association.

 He was conferred an honorary fellowship with the Upsilon Sigma Phi fraternity.